lineality/Online_Voting_Using_One_Time_Pads/README.md

 - csv format: pads, ballots, votes

-# Proposed Steps for a Practical  Secure Online Voting (section under construction)
+# Proposed Steps for Practical Secure Online Voting (section under construction)

+For a voting system to be practical, the requirements for implementation and assumptions about what resources voters have must align and align with reality.

-Note: This thrifty-and-pragmatic (if not perfect) system does not assume:
+#### This thrifty-and-pragmatic (if not perfect) system does NOT assume:
 - that there is a voting office either as a building or as human staff
 - that voting-areas can afford any equipment beyond voters having mobile phones
 - that a voting-area can afford a large staff to manage the election
 - that there are institutions for safe and secure elections

-Step 1: (Voter-Setup: During online registration time period [over-a-network / online]) Before the election ends: A voter registers for the vote-over-a-network (with One-Time-Pad) (online voting) process.
+#### Step 1: (Voter-Setup: During online registration time period [over-a-network / online])
+Before the election ends: A voter registers for the vote-over-a-network (with One-Time-Pad) (online voting) process.
 This may be done entirely online for most-practical voting, or other elements may be added.
 (Note: setup questions for entirely online vote: How list of voters is selected or checked.
 Voter identification online...
 In theory the same online system as for current voter-registration may be used and considered sufficient.)